lijinf2/gqr/README.md

     cd ../script && sh search.sh

-You may refer to script/readme.txt for detailed explanations and more instructions.
+You may refer to folder `./script` for detailed explanations and more instructions.

 # Support
 ## Hashing Algorithms